4 Money Lessons to Teach Your Teens Before College

 2. Understand Compound Interest

-A crucial part of financial literacy revolves around interest rates.
-Say you want to show the long-term impact of a 5% interest rate on a student loan.
-A $1,000 loan, at 5% annual interest, means you would owe $1,050 after a year and $1,102.50 after two years.
+A crucial part of financial literacy involves interest rates.
+Let’s say you want to show your teen the long-term impact of a 5% interest rate on a student loan.
+A $1,000 loan at 5% annual interest means you would owe $1,050 after a year and $1,102.50 after two years.

-Helping teens to see the impact of interest on the cost of their education will help them with credit cards too.
-The average minimum annual percentage rate (APR) on a credit card is 15% to 19%.² If you have a $1,000 balance and pay only the minimum balance each month, that would cost nearly $600 in interest with a 19% rate over 64 months.
+Helping teens see the impact of interest on the cost of their education will help them with credit cards too.
+The current average annual percentage rate (APR) on a credit card is more than 20%.² If you pay only the minimum each month on a $1,000 balance, it would cost nearly $600 in interest with a 20% rate over 60 months.
 Seeing the numbers teaches the importance of paying off the credit card in full each month.

 3. Build a Safety Net